dankogai/p5-app-solo/README.md

 DESCRIPTION
 -----------

-This program runs cmd up to the seconds then sends SIGTERM after that.
+This program runs *cmd* up to the seconds then sends SIGTERM after that.

-If it find that cmd is already running, it terminates with the error message with its PID.
+If *cmd* is already running, it terminates with the error message with its PID.

+If the previous session exited abnormally (exit code != 0, including timeout), it terminates with the errar message with how the last sesion ended.

+    -f
+      Force execution even if the last session ended abnormally.
+Note "solo" still refuse to execute the command if another session is in progress.

-* -t seconds
+    -t seconds
       Sets the timeout in second.
-You cannot omit this.
+When ommited, 86400 (= 1d) is used.
+      Fractional seconds accepted thanks to Time::HiRes.

-* -P pidfile
+    -P pidfile
       The path to the PID file.
-By default it is "/var/run/cmd.pid" if you are root, "/var/tmp/cmd.pid"  otherwise.
+By default it is "/var/run/*cmd*.pid" if you are root, "/var/tmp/*cmd*.pid" otherwise.

-* -K signal
+    -K signal
       This option overrides default signal to be sent on timeout.
 SIGTERM by default.

 LICENSE AND COPYRIGHT
 ---------------------